 How Much Vitamin B12 Per Day For Men And Women?

-Men and women can safely consume 2.4 micrograms of vitamin B12 daily, according to the Mayo Clinic (13).
+Men and women should consume 2.4 micrograms of vitamin B12 daily, according to the Mayo Clinic (13).
 However, the National Institute of Health recommends 2.6 micrograms daily for pregnant women and 2.8 micrograms for lactating women (21).

 Betterme will keep you laser-focused on your weight loss journey!
 Nutrient-packed meal plans, fat-blasting workouts, galvanizing challenges and much more.
 Try using the app and see for yourself!

 Vitamin B12 benefits for men are impressive, and we all want to avoid deficiency.
 Ensure you get enough vitamin B12 through food or talk to your healthcare provider about supplementation options if you are at risk for a deficiency.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Association between vitamin b12 levels and melancholic depressive symptoms: a Finnish population-based study – PMC (2013, nih.gov)

 - B-vitamin status in relation to bone mineral density in treated celiac disease patients – PubMed (2015, nih.gov)

 - Cyanocobalamin (Vitamin B-12) Oral: Uses, Side Effects, Interactions, Pictures, Warnings & Dosing (n.d., webmd.com)